KCErb/lucky-hasura-docker/TLDR.md

    rm .travis.yml
    ```

-2. First push is no deploy, just build and tag and test.
+2. The first push is no deploy, just build and tag and test.

    ```shell
    git add .